 Camels grow slowly.
-We do not introduce them to a rider until at least age four and even then, it is only for a few minutes at a time and never more than once a week.
-They are so intelligent, they do not require constant repetition.
+We do not introduce them to a rider until at least age four, and even then, it is only for a few minutes at a time and never more than once a week.
+Camels are intelligent, quick learners, and do not require constant repetition.
 We do not ask the camels to carry a human until age six.
-Even then, they give few rides and spend most of the time just "hangin" with the ride crew, getting to know the ropes.
+Even then, they give few rides and spend most of the time just "hangin" with the ride crew and getting to know the ropes.

-Our camel rides are what we call the country fair style ride.
-They are hand led by a trainer around a large rather circular path.
-The path takes camels and riders behind Pepper Tree Hill and in front of the paddocks where you meet Zohan, our herd bull and other paddock residents.
+Our camel rides are what we call a county fair style ride.
+Camels are hand led by a trainer around a large, circular path.
+The path takes camels and riders behind Pepper Tree Hill and in front of the paddocks where you meet Zohan, our herd bull, and other paddock residents.

-We do not give camel rides to children under 3 years old.
+We do not give camel rides to children under 3 years of age.
 We do restrict the combined weight of riders (children ride two at a time) to 200 lbs.

-ADULTS CAN RIDE THE CAMELS AT PRIVATE TOURS.
+ADULTS CAN RIDE THE CAMELS DURING PRIVATE TOURS.

 Please respect our camel ride weight limit of 200 lbs.
-Please be sure you are physically fit enough to climb aboard, sit up straight and pull yourself off of the camel back onto the platform.
+Please be sure you are physically fit enough to climb aboard, sit up straight, and pull yourself off of the camel and back onto the platform.